-Currently serving as CoCo’s Deputy Director of Advancement, Gerri works closely with the Executive Team to advance CoCo’s comprehensive development portfolio that includes public/private foundation grants and public contracts to support overall operations and long-term sustainability.
-Since joining CoCo in 2011, Gerri has grown through CoCo’s leadership pipeline to meaningfully contribute to efforts that have improved overall internal systems and practices for a stronger institution (board support, executive support, special events, etc.); Worked closely with the Executive Team to lead critical aspects of its $6 million capital campaign to transform CoCo’s headquarters into a state-of-the art civic hub, including providing insight/direction around design grounded in community input; Leveraged her creativity and talent as an artist to co-lead efforts to help grow CoCo’s cultural organizing strategies (artivism—arts+activism) through the execution of arts programming and pieces/installations.
-This includes serving as the lead artist for a community-driven collage commemorating the life of Trayvon Martin (2013) that was featured on the Calendar cover of the Los Angeles Times, and “Angels of the Movement” (2017), a powerful piece that was featured as part of a dynamic exhibit housed at CoCo that spoke to LA’s 1992 Civil Unrest, drawing national media attention.
-These contributions, among others, helped establish CoCo as a serious player in having the capacity to leverage art and culture to advance its mission.
+Since joining Community Coalition’s staff in 2011, Ms. Lawrence has supported multiple organizational growth initiatives, including leading critical aspects of its $6 million capital campaign to renovate CoCo’s headquarters.
+She also leveraged her creativity and talent as an artist to co-lead efforts to grow CoCo’s cultural organizing strategies (artivism—arts+activism) through the execution of arts programming and the creation of art pieces/installations.
+This includes serving as the lead artist for a community-driven collage commemorating the life of Trayvon Martin (2013) which was featured on the Calendar cover of the Los Angeles Times, and “Angels of the Movement” (2017).
+The powerful piece depicting Trayvon Martin drew national attention as a featured part of a dynamic exhibit housed at CoCo during the 25th Anniversary of the 1992 Civil Unrest.

 Fun Fact: Gerri goes by the same name as her dad, but isn’t a Jr.